 These diplomatic organisations were designed to encourage dialogue and understanding between the powers now operating within Germany.
 In reality, they ended up providing the perfect opportunity to carry out intelligence-gathering missions in plain sight.

-The British and Soviet missions, BRIXMIS and SOXMIS, were the first to be established with an agreement in September 1946.
+The British and Soviet missions, BRIXMIS and SOXMIS, were the first to be established with the Robertson-Malinin Agreement on 16th September 1946.
 (Officially, BRIXMIS was the British Commanders’-in-Chief Mission to the Soviet Forces in Germany, but that’s a bit more of a mouthful.)

-The French and US militaries also set up their own military liaison missions, known as FMLM and USMLM.
+The French and US militaries also set up their own military liaison missions, known as La Mission Militaire Française de Liaison – MMFL (or FMLM in English) – and USMLM.
 However, BRIXMIS was bigger than both, and the exploits of BRIXMIS and SOXMIS played out as one of the more curious stories of Cold War diplomacy.

 To begin with, BRIXMIS and the other missions were involved in important post-war clean-up work, such as bringing prisoners-of-war home, hunting down war criminals and policing the black market.
 As these operations became less pressing, the missions shifted their focus to the activity that would characterise them for the rest of the Cold War: intelligence-gathering.

 As part of the set-up of the military missions, members of each mission had special rights to cross the border and travel about – with very few restrictions on where they could go.
 Both BRIXMIS and SOXMIS took full advantage of these unusual privileges, regularly sending their highly-trained members on tours of the other side in specially-adapted diplomatic vehicles.

 They would frequently push the limits of diplomacy, driving into restricted areas, photographing military installations, and taking careful notes of any troop or equpiment movements.